 The 13 Meal Prep Tools You Need

 From batch-cooking quinoa to chopping veggies for a stir-fry, stock up on these essential staples to streamline your meal prep efforts tremendously.
 While you can shop around to find similar items, these are our top picks.

-1. Meal Prep App
+1. A Meal Prep App

 A digital organizer can make mapping out several days' worth of breakfasts, lunches and dinners feel more manageable, especially in the beginning.
 "A meal plan journal or app can help you prepare for the week, making your menu and grocery list," nutrition expert Rachel Fine, RD, tells LIVESTRONG.com

-2. Knife Set
+2. A Knife Set

 You don't need a million knives to cook your meals — just a few sharp, sturdy blades.
 A good knife set should have a large chef's knife for chopping, dicing and slicing, as well as a paring knife for smaller jobs (like segmenting citrus fruits).

 3. Cutting Boards

 To avoid cross-contamination, get a multi-pack and reserve one board for fruits and veggies and a separate one for meat and poultry.

 4. Measuring Cups and Spoons

 Measuring your ingredients helps you get a recipe right — and ensures that the nutritional information in your app matches up with the final result.

 5. Mixing Bowls